-Lucas123 writes "After loosing thousands of names, birth dates and social security numbers to the theft of an unencrypted tape being stored by Iron Mountain, the Louisiana Office of Student Financial Assistance offered a terse comment: "If you trust your data to a courier, then obviously something like this can happen."
+Lucas123 writes: "After loosing thousands of names, birth dates and social security numbers to the theft of an unencrypted tape being stored by Iron Mountain, the Louisiana Office of Student Financial Assistance offered a terse comment: "If you trust your data to a courier, then obviously something like this can happen."
 LOFSFA administers several state scholarship programs as well as the state's 529 College Savings Plan.
 Boston-based Iron Mountain blamed the theft on "a driver [who] did not follow established company procedures when loading the container onto his vehicle.""

-njkid1 writes "Halo 3 is driving more foot traffic and bigger sales for retailers (particularly GameStop) and because the game has led to more interest in Xbox 360, analysts believe that top publishers will also benefit from increased sales of their 360 titles."
+njkid1 writes: "Halo 3 is driving more foot traffic and bigger sales for retailers (particularly GameStop) and because the game has led to more interest in Xbox 360, analysts believe that top publishers will also benefit from increased sales of their 360 titles."

 An anonymous reader writes: While it's obvious to see the mainstream success that Bungie'sHalo 3 is bringing to the industry, other developers (and their fans) might see Halo 3 as a competitor and threat.
 However, an industry analyst sees it as a benefit for other large developers, such as EA, as gamers who bought the XBox 360 platform for Halo continue to buy other titles.
 The largest benefactor is Gamestop, who gained enormous foot traffic during the Halo launch (which will likely continue into the upcoming holiday season).

 I speculate even further that the entire industry will eventually benefit: as more casual or new gamers (freshmeat) see what the hype is about, more just might stick around and buy other platforms and games.
 I'm fairly cynical about over-hyped advertising and platform exclusives, but I'm currently biting my tongue over Microsoft's well crafted campaign.